Four Decades for Justice

-Michael L. Arnold is a member of the Corporate Governance and Board Advisory practice.
+Michael L. Arnold is a member of the Corporate Governance and Board Advisory Practice.
 Mr. Arnold counsels clients with respect to their most sensitive and highest‑risk matters, advising boards of directors and senior management on a broad range of corporate governance, public reporting, disclosure and compliance matters, including in connection with restatements and other financial crises, as well as cybersecurity incidents.
 He also advises companies on matters relating to Environmental, Social and Governance (ESG) issues, particularly with respect to investor engagement, ESG shareholder proposals and activism, voluntary and mandatory ESG reporting and ESG‑related governance processes.

 Mr. Arnold’s sophisticated understanding and insights into legal and business risks are derived from his broad experience across multiple corporate practices, including capital markets and mergers and acquisitions.
 Mr. Arnold has represented corporate clients and major financial institutions in public and private offerings of equity and debt, including initial public offerings and first‑time issuances, as well as in arranging financing for U.S. and international acquisitions.
 He has advised public and private companies in connection with mergers, acquisitions, dispositions and complex commercial agreements, including joint ventures, minority investments, supply agreements, strategic collaborations and licensing transactions.

-Mr. Arnold has been named to the Lawdragon Green 500: Leaders in Environmental Law list, which recognizes lawyers for their advice on corporate governance, environmental transactions and ESG matters, and the Lawdragon 500 X – The Next Generation list for the fields of Corporate Governance and ESG.
+Mr. Arnold has been recognized by Lawdragon as among the “Green 500: Leaders in Environmental Law” and the “500 Leading Global Cyber Lawyers,” and has been named to its 500 X – The Next Generation list for the fields of Corporate Governance and ESG.
 He received Euromoney Legal Media Group’s 2022 Americas Rising Star Award for “Best in Corporate Governance.”

 Mr. Arnold was raised in Longmont, Colorado.
 He received a B.A. with general honors from the University of Chicago in 2010 and a J.D. from Columbia Law School in 2013, where he was a Harlan Fiske Stone Scholar.